2017 Washington Nationals season: August

 Ace Max Scherzer hit his first career home run, a three-run shot off Miami Marlins starter Chris O'Grady in the second inning on August 1.
 Scherzer was unable to complete his pitching warm-up afterward, however, exiting after just one inning of work with what the team announced as a neck spasm.
 Scherzer said after the game he had "slept on it wrong" and considered it a day-to-day injury rather than a serious issue.
 The Nationals were unable to hold Scherzer's six-run lead, as the division rival Marlins won 7–6 despite a 5-for-5 performance from Nationals left fielder Howie Kendrick.
-Washington called up A. J. Cole from the Class-AAA Syracuse Chiefs for a spot start on August 2 — a 7–0 shutout at the hands of the Marlins to give them the series win, with former Nationals spring training invitee Vance Worley earning the win for Miami — also activating right-handed reliever Brandon Kintzler after he was acquired in a July 31 trade with the Minnesota Twins.
+Washington called up A. J. Cole from the Class-AAA Syracuse Chiefs for a spot start on August 2, a 7–0 shutout at the hands of the Marlins to give them the series win, with former Nationals spring training invitee Vance Worley earning the win for Miami.
+The team also activated right-handed reliever Brandon Kintzler after he was acquired in a July 31 trade with the Minnesota Twins.
 Starter Erick Fedde and left-handed reliever Sammy Solis were optioned to Syracuse.
 Solis was recalled August 4, however, with left-handed reliever Enny Romero landing on the disabled list with a left forearm strain.
 Fedde also returned to the major league team on August 5, as starting pitcher Gio González took leave from the team for the birth of his second child.
 The Nationals clinched a series win over the Chicago Cubs with a 9–4 victory on August 6, as although Fedde left the game after 5 1/3 innings in line for the loss, having given up three home runs and four earned runs in total in his second major league start, the team rallied to take the lead against Cubs reliever Carl Edwards Jr., who hit third baseman Anthony Rendon on the shoulder with the bases loaded and ended up taking the loss as catcher Matt Wieters hit the next pitch out to straightaway center field for a go-ahead grand slam.
 Fedde was optioned back to Syracuse on August 7, as González was activated.